Intel-bigdata/SSM/docs/small-file-solution.md

-2. After the privilege check is passed, SSM server will query metadata store to acquire information including the suitable container file to hold the new small file, the offset of the container file from which to start put the new content, and the SSM Agent to be the proxy to chain the data writing action.
+2. After the privilege check is passed, SSM server will query metadata store to acquire information including the suitable container file to hold the new small file, the offset of the container file from which to start put the new content, and the SSM Agent to be the proxy to execute the data writing action.
 SSM server then packages all these information into a token, and return the token to SmartDFSClient.